Viola tricolor: Biochemistry

-Heartsease plants contain aglycones apigenin, chrysoeriol, isorhamnetin, kaempferol, luteolin, quercetin and rutin.
+Heartsease plants contain aglycones apigenin, chrysoeriol, isorhamnetin, kaempferol.
 V. tricolor is one of many viola plant species containing cyclotides.
 These small peptides have proven to be useful in drug development due to their size and structure giving rise to high stability.
-Many cyclotides found in Viola tricolor are cytotoxic.
+Many cyclotides found in V. tricolor are cytotoxic.
 This feature means it could be used to treat cancers.

-A study designed to see possible effects of Viola tricolor against neuroblastoma N2a cells however showed no significant changes to the cells.

-Mythology
+In culture

 According to Roman mythology, the wild pansy turned into the Love-in-idleness as Cupid shot one of his arrows at the imperial votaress, but missed and instead struck it.
 As Cupid is the god of desire, affection and erotic love, the flower's juice received the trait, to act as a love potion.
 Its name relates to the use of the flower, as it is often used for idleness or vileness acts.

 According to Greek mythology, Zeus fell in love with a young woman named Io and provoked jealousy to his wife Hera.
 He transformed the girl into a heifer and kept her grazing at his feet.
 For pity on the diet of herbs to which he submitted the beloved, he caused the earth to produce beautiful flowers that he called Io.
 Another Greek legend has it that the delicate white flowers were worshiped by Eros.
 To inhibit this worship, Aphrodite colored them, which resulted in tricolor coloration.